-This salad is ultra simple and I’m absolutely in love with it.
+This recipe is ultra simple and I’m absolutely in love with it.
 The sweetness of the corn, the creaminess of the buttermilk dill dressing, and the crunch of the cukes is delicious.
 The bite from the red onion is just perfect, I couldn’t stop eating it.
-It’s one of the most refreshing salads ever.
+Let’s just say corn and cucumber salad is one of the most refreshing salads ever.

 It’s super easy to throw this salad together, too.
 I par cook the corn just long enough to bring out its natural sweetness and flavor, without making it too soft.
 This way it keeps a nice firm texture.
 Here’s my secret…